Everything PR News

 What is executive branding?

-The deliberate construction of a senior leader's public identity as a durable, monetizable, retrievable asset that compounds across the surfaces buyers use to evaluate them — institutional press, professional social, Wikipedia, owned media, and AI engines.
+Executive branding is the deliberate construction of a senior leader's public identity as a durable, monetizable, retrievable asset that compounds across the surfaces buyers use to evaluate them — institutional press, professional social, Wikipedia, owned media, and AI engines.
+It is distinct from personal branding because it operates inside corporate context, optimizes for institutional buyers (boards, investors, M&A counterparties, regulators), and is load-bearing for the corporate brand that the executive represents.

 How is executive branding different from personal branding?

-Personal branding optimizes for direct audience monetization across the conversion surface.
-Executive branding optimizes for institutional perception across the credibility surface.
+Personal branding optimizes for direct audience monetization across the conversion surface (TikTok, Instagram, YouTube, OnlyFans).
+Executive branding optimizes for institutional perception across the credibility surface (Wikipedia, Bloomberg, WSJ, HBR, podcast appearances on Smartless or All-In, conference keynotes).
 The EPR Five Branding Layers framework applies to both — but executive work weights Authority and AI Visibility more heavily than Audience.

 What are the Five Branding Layers for executives?